jdede/inet-showcases/_docs/routing/manetprotocols/index.md

 ## Goals

 Routing protocols for mobile adhoc networks (MANETs) often fall into two major categories: reactive and proactive.
-INET contains various routing protocols for MANETs from both categories, and other categories as well.
+INET contains various routing protocols for MANETs from both categories, and from other categories as well.

 <!-- This showcase demonstrates three manet routing protocols with three example simulations.
 There is a simulation demonstrating manet routing with a reactive protocol (Aodv), a proactive protocol (Dsdv), and a manet routing protocol that is neither reactive nor proactive (Gpsr). -->